jesperhauch/polynomial_deep_learning/notes/takeaways.md

 **Overall**
 CCP models trained on Normal(0,5) are able to generalize OOD.

+# 2a2\*b2\*c2 - 3c
+Models cannot fit the polynomial at all.
+Overflow encountered for some networks during testing.

 # a\*b\*c+d-e-f-g
 * Generally
     * Able to fit OOD.